ganiulis/personal-notes/software-development/web-fundamentals/http.md

 HTTPS uses SSL/TLS to encrypt HTTP requests and responses between the client and server.

-Popular tools such as [OpenSSL](https://www.openssl.org) can encrypt and verify HTTP requests and responses.
+Popular tools such as [OpenSSL](https://www.openssl.org) and [mkcert](https://github.com/FiloSottile/mkcert) can encrypt and verify HTTP requests and responses.

 ## Further reading